aytchell/jsonfsm/README.md

 # A "json to statemachine" library

 This library can take a json-encoded state machine and create a runnable state machine from it.
-The supported state machine features and names are modeled along the UML state chart diagram (which itself is based on finite automatas).
+The supported features and the used terminology are modeled along the UML state chart diagram (which itself is based on finite automatas).

-It allows not only to track a state but also to execute custom commands while the states are traversed.
+It allows not only to track a state but also to execute custom commands while the transitions are traversed.

 ## Features

 The describable state machines consist of

-* a set of `states`
+* a set of `states` identified by names
 * one of them being the `initialState`
 * a set of `finalStates` ("accepting states"); the state machine will report if one of them is reached; processing can nevertheless continue